-If you’re reading this a couple of days after it was written (Sunday, 11 August), you have a mere 16 days until the new Google Nexus 7 tablet goes on sale in the UK.
+If you’re reading this right now, you'll only have a few days left before the new Google Nexus 7 tablet goes on sale in Singapore this Saturday, 21st September.

-And if we have you pinned correctly, you’re either convinced that the Nexus 7 2 will deserve your £199 or £239 (16GB/32GB), or you’ve decided to wait for the revamped iPad mini, complete with its long-awaited Retina screen and iOS 7.
+And if we have you pinned correctly, you’re either convinced that the new Nexus 7 will deserve your $379 (16GB with Wi-Fi), or you’ve decided to wait for the revamped iPad mini, complete with its long-awaited Retina screen and iOS 7.

 Or perhaps, like me, you’ve decided to drive a stake into the heart of your crumbling bank balance and go for both.

 I’ve now used a new Nexus 7 for two weeks, having persuaded an American friend to FedEx it across the Atlantic on the day it went on sale.

 Now, you may already know that we love the Nexus 7 from our full review.
 If you watch, read or play media more than you do create it, we reckon it has today’s iPad mini beaten (check its placing in our latest tablet Top 10).